 Level 4 – 15 knots off port stern (slewing motion) – full body support

-Level 5 – 15 knots abeam (rolling motion) – wedged between pillow and sofa optional throwing up
+Level 5 – 15 knots abeam (rolling motion) – wedged between pillow and sofa with optional throwing up

 I had a request for a photo from when we are choogling in 45knot winds.
 Point 1 – we work hard not to be travelling in those conditions, and 2 – I would have slightly more important things to be doing in those conditions than taking a photo of Neon.
-I’ll bear it mind, if the opportunity arises, just for the sake of completeness of the Feline Travel Factor scale, although I do think that photo would just show a red rump sticking out from between the pillows on our bed.
+I’ll bear it mind if the opportunity arises, just for the sake of completeness of the Feline Comfort Factor scale, although I do think that photo would just show a red rump sticking out from between the pillows on our bed.

 Boat names can be funny things.
 We kept the original name for our boat, because ‘Opal Lady’ is clearly identifiable as Australian and we are hoping to get her overseas eventually.
 I know there are serious people out there who frown on names being amusing, but I don’t mind having a giggle.
 Some of the best recently;

 ‘Titanic’ – I guess the original was indeed a good ship, it was just a bad set of circumstances and a stressed captain that sent her down – and the iceberg of course.
 Not many icebergs in Queensland so they should be ok.

 ‘Ritalin’ – not sure what they are trying to suggest there, but I imagine it has a fair turn of speed.